opencadc/canfar-portal/docs/digital_object_identifiers_en.md

 The author of the paper will need to have a CADC account.
 This will allow you to access the CANFAR Data Publication Service (DPS) interface and, later, to access the user-managed storage service where the author will deposit the data to be published.

 #### Author, Title information for the paper

 The DPS page at https://www.canfar.net/citation/request allows the author to enter Title and Author information for the paper.
 The DOI will be automatically assigned later by the system.
-The journal reference information (journal name, volume page) can be entered but is typically not know initially.
+The journal reference information (journal name, volume page) can be entered but is typically not known initially.
 It can be entered later when it is fully known.

  Once the information is entered, please push the Request button.

 ####  Upload the data package

 The Request button takes the author to a page that includes both the DOI that will ultimately be “minted” (it has not been minted at this point) and the folder to which the data package should be uploaded (for example, /storage/list/AstroDataCitationDOI/CISTI.CANFAR/19.00nn/data).
-The author should no upload the data package to the DPS folder.
+The author should now upload the data package to the DPS folder.

  This page also reveals a link to the DOI landing page (for example, /citation/landing?doi=19.00nn).
 This is the public facing page that the DOI points to.